 - Post your projects and availability in the marketplace channel

 Thanks for the insight.
 I’ve known for a decade the benefits of Unit Tests and have tried on a number of occasions to implement them, but the practice never really “clicked”.
 Too much effort vs limited return, fragile tests, decided WHAT to test, etc, especially with iOS development.
 With your Clean Swift architecture, everything has just “clicked”.
 The unit tests have flowed out of the keyboard and I’m excited about an architecture in a way that I haven’t in a long time.

-This mentorship program is only $99 per month.
-At just $3.3 per day, it’s equivalent to buying someone a coffee to pick their brains.
-Assume an hourly rate of $100, this mentorship program easily pays for itself if you’re able to get that one piece of sage wisdom to avoid missteps and save one hour in a month.
+This mentorship program costs $149 per month.
+Less than $5 a day.
+It’s like buying someone a coffee to pick their brains.
+This mentorship program easily pays for itself if you’re able to get that one piece of sage wisdom to avoid missteps and save one hour in a month.

 If you’re working for yourself, that’s fantastic.
 You know your numbers, and can easily see if this is a good investment for your business.
 Even if you’re employed, joining this mentorship program can help you leapfrog in your career.
 By taking an initiative to level up and showing your boss that you take your job seriously, it can be the reason why you deserve the next promotion or big raise.
 It’ll earn you the respect among your peers when it comes to leading your development team.

 If you’re thinking about joining, but want to talk to me first to make sure it’ll really benefit you.
 Or, if you have questions you want answers to but can’t find them above, get in touch with me.

 Here’s a ready-to-use copy-and-paste email template to help you get the support of your boss or HR to pay for this mentorship program.